upgradingdave/camunda-8-jdbc-connector/README.md

 # MySql

-The `docker-compose.yaml` contains a `mysql` service which is useful for testing this connector against MySql.
+The [docker-compose.yaml](docker-compose.yaml) contains a `mysql` service which is useful for testing this connector against MySql.

-Run the following to start postgres listening on 3306 that can be accessed using username `camunda` and password `camunda`:
+Run the following to start MySql listening on 3306 and accessible using username `camunda` and password `camunda`:

 ```shell
 docker compose -f docker-compose.yaml up